sandeepsanyal/Shelter-Animal-Outcomes/README.md

 <h1>Animal Shelter Outcome Prediction</h1>
-<h2>The project</h2>
-<a href="https://www.kaggle.com/c/shelter-animal-outcomes">Shelter Animal Outcomes by kaggle.com</a>

 <h2>Objective</h2>
-This project aims to predict the outcome type of pets in an animal shelter based on various features such as animal type, age, breed, and color.
+This project aims to predict the outcome type of pets in Austin Animal Shelter based on various features such as animal type, age, breed, and color.
 The outcome type is a categorical variable with five levels.

 <h2>The training data set</h2>
-To get the data click <a href="https://www.kaggle.com/c/shelter-animal-outcomes/data">here</a> and sign up at <a href="kaggle.com">kaggle.com</a>.
+Dataset is downloaded from the city of Austin open data portal.
+To get the data click <a href="https://data.austintexas.gov/browse?q=austin+animal+center&sortBy=relevance&page=1&pageSize=20">here</a>.

-Here's what the first few rows of the training set look like:
+Here's what few rows of the dataset look like:

 | AnimalID | Name    | DateTime            | OutcomeType       | OutcomeSubtype | AnimalType | SexuponOutcome   | AgeuponOutcome | Breed                      | Color      |
 |----------|---------|---------------------|-------------------|----------------|------------|------------------|----------------|----------------------------|------------|